I think that we can all easily agree that sleep is one of the best things, ever. Just as your bed is probably one of your favorite things, ever.

 WATCH YOUR DIET AND CAFFEINE INTAKE

 One of the biggest differences that I noticed after going plant-based, was how easy it became for me to fall asleep and how well-rested I feel each morning.
 Avoid eating heavy, fried foods and try not to eat right before going to sleep.
 Most importantly, try to avoid sugary drinks- you’d be surprised how many of them have a very high caffeine content.
 I used to go through an entire case of Redbull a week and while it did help me stay up at night to get things done, it made me feel super sluggish in the morning and the only thing that’d make feel better was… more Redbull.
-Same thing goes for coffee.
+The same thing goes for coffee.
 Which I love, by the way.
 BUT, if you consume a lot of coffee during the day- especially late afternoon- you will find yourself feeling too “wired” to fall asleep.
 Caffeine is also a vasoconstrictor, which means that it compresses blood vessels, reduces blood flow, and also increases your heart rate and blood pressure.
 As I mentioned before, we don’t replenish our fluids at night, which results in dehydration- this paired with caffeine’s c effect results in slow blood flow- which will make it difficult for you to stay focused and function properly.

 COME UP WITH A BEDTIME ROUTINE